Welcome to the family.

 Chris Retts – Writer/Producer

-John Burd – Producer
+J.P.
+Ouelette – Producer

 Thomas Rose – Cinematographer

-Thomas Rose is a DP with nearly twenty years of experience who shot WADE IN THE WATER with director Mark Wilson.
+Thomas Rose is a DP with nearly twenty years of experience who shot Wade in the Water with director Mark Wilson.
 In addition to his freelance projects, he currently works as an image technology specialist at Panavision’s Innovation Department, building lenses alongside the legendary Dan Sasaki for many of the biggest film and television projects in the industry.
-Most recently, Thomas refurbished the personal camera of Martin Scorsese for special use in the upcoming film, KILLERS OF THE FLOWER MOON.
-SUNBURST will be Thomas’ third feature film as director of photography.
+Most recently, Thomas refurbished the personal camera of Martin Scorsese for special use in the upcoming film, Killers of the Flower Moon.
+Sunburst will be Thomas’ third feature film as director of photography.

 Jacob Boyd – Composer